-Low self esteem is such a common problem in our society, that, if it were a mental health diagnosis, I believe that it would be far and away the most common diagnosis around!
+Low self esteem is such a common problem in our society, that, if it were a mental health diagnosis, I believe that it would be far and away the most common diagnosis around.
 Think about what is connected to it: Depression, Anxiety, Insecurity, Self-doubt, Body Image issues, and so on.

+A commonly co-occurring issue with low self-esteem is guilt.
 If you have major issues with guilt, and you think that this is a major reason for some of your low self-esteem, read more here.

 Sounds much better, right?
 Too good to be true?
 No way!

 I look at self-esteem as being on a continuum.
 Let’s say from 1-100.
 No matter where you currently are at on the continuum, It IS possible for you to move along the scale to a higher level of self-esteem.
 By examining your thoughts and feelings, as well as becoming clear on the types of thought patterns you’d like instead, you can lift your self-image.
 Other related tools like systematic relaxation, visualization, and goal setting can also help tremendously in this effort.

 In addition, self-care is very important in being a healthy, balanced individual.
 Obviously, this type of balance will help someone in their quest to address low self-esteem.
 More on self-care here.